 The story of your application in 8 steps

-We aim to send you a response letter within 7 working days.
-The response letter tells you who your grants team contact is and will ask you for any outstanding pieces of supporting documentation.
+We aim to send you a ‘Check-in’ email within 7 working days.
+This ‘Check-in’ email tells you who your grants team contact is, which fund we’ve selected for you and the date the donor panel will meet to make a decision on your bid.
+It may also ask you for any outstanding pieces of supporting documentation.

-You application is then passed to a member of the grants team for assessment.
+Your application is then passed to your grants officer for assessment.

 We aim to get you a decision within 12 – 16 weeks of your application arriving at Foundation Derbyshire, although sometimes it can take a bit longer or alternatively it can be much quicker – this is dependent on when your application actually arrives and when panels have set dates to meet.

 As such, we always advise you to plan ahead and get applications in a good 5 – 6 months before you need the funds.

 Once the decision making panel has met we will get a written response to you within 2 weeks – often sooner.
 You can also call us after the panel meeting date to get a verbal update over the phone.
 We always give open, honest feedback suggestions and advice where we can.